All Episodes

 All right, news roundup and information overload hour.

-Uh also we'll check in with former prosecutor, federal prosecutor, uh, Brett Tolman.
+Also, we'll check in with former prosecutor, federal prosecutor, Brett Tolman.

-We're gonna talk about what's going on in the Trump family.
+We're going to talk about what's going on in the Trump family.

 And he's even taken it further.

-We have nearly eight million illegal immigrants since Joe Biden has become president that have come into our country.
+We have nearly 8 million illegal immigrants since Joe Biden has become president that have come into our country.

-Now I contend, I pray to God I'm wrong, but I can tend it's a hundred percent certainty that among that eight million people that he has allowed in people with nefarious intentions that want to commit acts of terror and likely will down the line.
+Now, I contend, I pray to God I'm wrong, but I contend it's 100% certainty that among that 8 million people that he has allowed in people with nefarious intentions that want to commit acts of terror and likely will down the line.

 It took him a long time, but even he's now concerned about the people pouring across the southern border.

-I think any time you have a group of people in the United States that we don't know nearly enough about, uh, that is a source of of concern for us from uh perspective on our in our lane of protecting Americans here.
+I think anytime you have a group of people in the United States that we don't know nearly enough about, that is a source of concern for us from a perspective in our lane of protecting Americans here.

 Yeah, I do too.